-- Roading improvements to key traffic bottlenecks like Panmure town centre and the Ti Rakau Drive/Reeves Road/South Eastern highway intersection.
+- Make road improvements to key traffic bottlenecks like Panmure town centre and the Ti Rakau Drive/Reeves Road/South Eastern highway intersection.

 The main Ameti projects are:

-- Roading improvements at traffic bottlenecks, including a new north-south Panmure road, the Reeves Rd flyover in Pakuranga and replacing the Panmure roundabout with traffic light.
+- Road improvements at traffic bottlenecks, including a new north-south Panmure road, the Reeves Road flyover in Pakuranga and replacing the Panmure roundabout with traffic lights.

 Features and benefits

-- The major upgrade of Panmure Station to create an interchange that allows easy transfers between trains, a future busway and local buses.
+- Panmure Station has been upgraded to create an interchange that allows easy transfers between trains, a future busway and local buses.

-- The new 1.5km Te Horeta Road, linking Morrin Rd to Mt Wellington Highway to cut peak time journeys between Glen Innes and Mt Wellington.
+- The new 1.5km Te Horeta Road which links Morrin Road to Mt Wellington Highway.

 - A 220m tunnel for the new road built next to the rail line at the station.
-A concrete box will be built with a road for the station on top.
+A concrete box was built with a road for the station on top.

 - Wider, longer footbridge with lifts over the rail line between William Harvey Place and Ireland Rd.

-- Cycle lanes on Ellerslie Panmure Highway (Mt Wellington Highway to Queens Rd) and new Te Horeta Road, a new shared path alongside the new road.
+- Cycle lanes on Ellerslie Panmure Highway (Mt Wellington Highway to Queens Road) and new Te Horeta Road, a new shared path alongside the new road.

 - Easy transfers between buses and trains at a high quality new Panmure Station with more shelter for passengers.

-- The new Te Horeta Road will cut peak journey times between Mt Wellington and Glen Innes.
+- The new Te Horeta Road cuts peak journey times between Mt Wellington and Glen Innes.

-- It will carry an estimated 20,000 vehicles per day, including 2400 trucks as a result of the better connection for business and freight traffic.
+- It carries an estimated 20,000 vehicles per day, including 2400 trucks as a result of the better connection for business and freight traffic.

 - 2013 Panmure Station construction.